Vyspace169/ACTS-Stress/README.md

 ![alt text](readme-content/actsclassinterface.png)

-For a further detailed explanation about each class, every class is documented and doxygen has been used to generate html pages with the documentation.
+For a further detailed explanation about each class, every class is documented and doxygen has been used to generate HTML pages with the documentation.

 ### Task structuring
 ![alt text](readme-content/actsconcurrency.png)

 The Sensortask is activated every 10 ms (100Hz) by a timer and with retrieve a sample of the sensors.
 The results of the measurement will be send to the DoubleBuffer who stores it internally in a BinaryBuffer that is swappable.
-When 1 of the 2 internal BinaryBuffers are full, Sensortask will set the BufferReady flag which tells the SdWriterTask to write that BinaryBuffer onto the sd card.
+When 1 of the 2 internal BinaryBuffers are full, Sensortask will set the BufferReady flag which tells the SdWriterTask to write that BinaryBuffer onto the SD-card.

 The SdWriterTask is activated when one of the BinaryBuffers is full, writes the data to the sd card and goes back to wait for the flag to be set again.

-The WifiTask is acivated every x time (currently 5 min?).
+The WifiTask is acivated every x time.
 The Wifitask sends the Movement stack data, which contains performance values to the aws server.
-It will retry x times and if it fails will go back to sleep, If a succesful connection could be established all data will be send to the aws server.
+It will retry x times and if it fails will go back to sleep, if a succesful connection could be established all data will be send to the AWS server.

 The StandbyTask is an activate task with the lowest priority (otherwise it would block the system from sampling!).
 If the StandbyTask receives a signal from any part of the system to set the system in sleep, it will send the connected flags to SensorTask, SdWriterTask and WifiTask.
 It will then respond to interrupts that are system generated.

 ### Project short guide
-Description on recommendations on different project types (such as complex sampling, lots of sampling or lots of wifi connections).
+Description on recommendations on different project types (such as complex sampling, lots of sampling or lots of WiFi connections).
 Also fast sampling rates (max 1000Hz espidf?)

 ## Hardware
 Description about the current hardware platform that is used and its interfaces.